 - Personify provides a fast source of cash to borrowers who don't qualify for traditional loans or credit cards.

-- Interest rates are by no means low, but they are competitive (35% to 199% APR) when compared to payday loans and other high APR lenders.
+- Rates are by no means low, but they are competitive (35% APR to 199% APR) when compared to payday loans and other high APR lenders.